AdrianNiu/twitter-sentiment-analyzer/README.md

 Below is the result of the application, you can type in your brand name or something you are interested in, and see how people are talking about it on Twitter.

 In the demo, the user is an admin from Verizon, and the admin is interested in learning how people think about his/her brand and services.

-![View of the Search Page](/public/images/TSA-search-page.jpg)
+![View of the Search Page](/public/images/TSA-search-page.jpg) View of the Search Page

-![View of the tweeter sentiment pie chart](/public/images/TSA-search-result-page1.jpg)
+![View of the tweeter sentiment pie chart](/public/images/TSA-search-result-page1.jpg) View of the sentiment analysis result

-![View of the tweets of keyword searched](/public/images/TSA-search-result-page2.jpg)
+![View of the tweets of keyword searched](/public/images/TSA-search-result-page2.jpg) View of the tweets retrived from Twitter API

-![View of a Chart Page consisting of saved charts](/public/images/TSA-chart-page.jpg)
+![View of a Chart Page consisting of saved charts](/public/images/TSA-chart-page.jpg) View of the saved pie charts page

-![View of the saved Twitter page](/public/images/TSA-tweet-result-page.jpg)
+![View of the saved Twitter page](/public/images/TSA-tweet-result-page.jpg) View of the saved tweets page

 ## Prerequisites